The assignment of officials within the Central Region occurs in three ways:

 Pay Rates and How Officials Are Paid

-- All cheques for games worked the prior month (for example the October general meeting would have cheques for September hockey games) will be available at the General Meeting, typically held the 4th Monday of the month.
+- All cheques for games worked the prior month (for example the October cheque would be for September hockey games) will be mailed to be received by officials approximately the 4th Monday of the month.

 If you have any questions, please e-mail Don Roberts.

-Pay rates depend on if the game is assigned by the Central Region, or is a provincial game under the direct jurisdiction of Hockey Alberta.
+Pay rates depend on whether the game is assigned by the Central Region, or is a provincial game under the direct jurisdiction of Hockey Alberta.

 Please click on the link to see the Mileage Rates and Travel Time Rates as calculated to and from all towns in Central Region.